Murder parolee denies breach with red light visits

 The board decided there was an "undue risk to community safety" and recalled him to prison.
 He will undergo a psychological assessment before his next appearance before the board in May.

-He appeared by video link at the Christchurch District Court today to admit the parole breach charge in a hearing before Judge Peter Rollo.
+He appeared by video link at the Christchurch District Court today in a hearing before Judge Peter Rollo.

 Defence counsel Pip Hall QC indicated the not guilty plea and Judge Rollo remanded Taylor to appear again on March 8 by video-link from the prison.
 The case will go to trial before a judge alone.
 Taylor remains in custody, serving more of his sentence.